maismanalmofed/API/README.md

-project about ratng restaurant with using api
+project about rating restaurant with using api

 Business requirements :